mbriggs/emacs-pager/README.md

 ### How this works

 Well-behaving unix programs will use whatever is in `$PAGER` when showing data that is too big to fit in a terminal screen.
-So in the shell, we will set `$PAGER` to a script, but only if emacs is currently running.
+So in the shell, we will set `$PAGER` to a script.
 That script will read the piped data, and write it to a file in `/tmp`, read it into emacs via `emacsclient`, and wait until emacs is done with it.
 In emacs, it will use a small mode for ANSI coloring and keybinds.

 Given that sometimes things are paged because they are tens of thousands of lines long (or more), `emacs-pager` will only color the first 500 lines.